 What are the challenges?

-The implementation of ads.txt is simple — it doesn’t need any special technical skills, and after the initial setup, the only maintenance work required is periodically updating the list with addition or removal of authorised ad networks and exchanges.
+The implementation of ads.txt is simple — it doesn’t need any special technical skills, and after the initial setup, the only maintenance work required is periodically updating the list with addition or removal of authorized ad networks and exchanges.

 The challenge that ads.txt faces at the moment is market adoption.
 Since peer-verification is the principle that ads.txt works on, both the buy and the sell side need to adopt it en masse for it to truly be useful.